5l1v3r1/hamboxexpress/README.md

   - Enter password for user `sysop` (or whatever user you decide to create)
   - You will need this login to start the client application
 5. `npm install`
+  - if asked for an angular version reply for a 1.2 version (1.3 is not supported)
 6. `npm start`
 7. connect with your browser to the Hambox ethernet address on port 8000